angelsleung/code-journal/README.md

 # code-journal

-An HTML, CSS, and JavaScript journal app.
+A responsive HTML, CSS, and JavaScript journal app where users can view, add, update, and delete notes.